By now, most business owners will have heard more than they want to about the General Data Protection Regulation, commonly referred to as GDPR.

 What Happens if Businesses Do Not Comply with GDPR?

-The truth is: If your company has any dealings with individuals who are EU citizens, then your company is affected by this legislation.
+The truth is: If your company has any dealings with individuals who are EU residents, then your company is affected by this legislation.

 What about Article 30 Exemptions?